nikosk84/Projects/README.md

 # SQL Connector (.NET Framework 4.6.1)

 A simple example on how to get data from an SQL server using Dapper.
+(Local databases).